Multimodal Diffusion Forcing for Forceful Manipulation: Introduction

 In this work, we propose \emph{Multimodal Diffusion Forcing} (MDF), a unified framework for learning the joint distribution of multimodal robot trajectory.
 Unlike standard diffusion models that use a single, global noise level, MDF is trained using a 2D Time-Modality Noise Level Matrix.
 This unique training scheme endows MDF with the following properties:

-\textbf{Capturing cross-modal correlations over time.} Our masked training strategy randomly corrupts different modalities at different timesteps and requires the model to recover them through the remaining context.
+\textbf{Capturing cross-modal correlations over time.} Our masked training strategy randomly corrupts input modalities and requires the model to recover them from the remaining context.
 This encourages the model to learn temporal dependencies both within and across modalities.

 \textbf{Flexibility at training and inference time.} The model is trained to condition on arbitrary subsets of modalities and predict the rest, all controlled via the 2D noise level matrix.
 During training, we can include privileged modalities such as full point clouds, even if they are not available at test time.
 This form of privileged learning has been shown to improve robustness by encouraging the model to infer privileged information from partial observations~\cite{kumar2021rma, akinola2025tacsl}.
-At inference time, a single MDF model can be flexibly deployed for a range of downstream tasks, including planning, dynamics modeling, and fine-grained anomaly detection.
+At inference time, a single MDF model can be flexibly deployed for a range of downstream tasks, including policy, dynamics modeling, and fine-grained anomaly detection.

 \textbf{Robustness to noisy inputs.} Since MDF is trained with a \textit{continuous} scale of corruption level, it is robust to a wide range of noisy or missing observations at test time compared to models trained with binary masking.